mlarocque22/stock_text_files/README.md

 Ones that say Sorted_Specific_$'Price' are a sorted list of stocks under a price threshold sorted by their more specific industry

 The rest are self explanitory

+Many of the stocks in the NASDAQ are not supported by robinhood for trading